Wrongful Death Attorneys

 I like this question for two reasons.
 First, it is designed to get at the attorney’s actual qualifications to handle your wrongful death case.
 Second, it challenges the attorney’s authority.
 Many attorneys have a big head.
 It’s hard to have a big head and be a successful trial lawyer because judges and juries will keep your ego in check.
 If the lawyer gets upset when you ask this question, he or she’s probably not as awesome as he or she thinks.

 b.
-“Who in your office besides you is going to be working on the case?”
+“Who in your office besides you are going to be working on the case?”

 No top-level trial lawyer works every facet of every case all alone.
 The top-level trial lawyers have teams helping them – case managers, paralegals, secretaries, law students who serve as clerks, and other associate attorneys.
 If the lawyer you’re interviewing works alone, types his or her own letters and answers his or her own phone, keep moving.
 Conversely, if the lawyer works with a team, ask if you can meet the other team members who will be working on your case.